ady7ady7/career-log/README.md

  with Error: Message: no such element: Unable to locate element - even though I'm grabbing the seemingly correct elements by their XPATH.
 Doesn't work either solo or in a loop.
 The goal here is to be able to scrape them nicely and then put in a table.
 (2-3 hrs)
 - I've also studied Microsoft's Power BI Course (1.5 hrs) and made some notes during that time.
 Feels like a perfect direction for me now.

+6.10.2025
+- I've completed the first day of my SQL for Data Analysis course, found and joined a Data Science community on Discord, where I did a basic research of current market situation, job requirements and learning possibilities (2 hrs)
+- Studied Microsoft Power BI Course (2 hrs) - some notes and practice of different chart tpes - bar/column/pie/donut/treemap/line/stacked bar/columns - so far it seems to be very intuitive, and best learned through practice and multiple analysis/business cases